The Top Solutions to Manage Gas Pipeline Data

 After a major natural gas line explosion, the entire industry found themselves needing to supply auditors with very specific information.
 In short, all pipeline operators had to prove the maximum allowable operating pressure (MAOP) for every inch of pipe (on over 500 miles of pipeline).
 The federal government passed a compensatory regulation that empowered auditors to request pipe MAOP data.
-An auditor should be able to point to a map of pipes anywhere in a company’s infrastructure, and that company would be legally obliged to prove via documentation that the pipeline was operating below the segment’s tested MAOP.
+An auditor is now able to point to a map of pipes anywhere in a company’s infrastructure, and that company would be legally obliged to prove via documentation that the pipeline was operating below the segment’s tested MAOP.

-Step 1: Capture the Data
+Step 1: Capture Oil & Gas Pipeline Data

 What is the best way to convert numerous documents presenting themselves in all shapes, sizes, and layouts into an organized digital repository?
-Our team recommended the intelligent capture platform Ephesoft Transact.
-Working with E-corp’s existing scanners and multi-function printers, Ephesoft allowed operators to rapidly turn these business-critical pieces of paper into full text searchable PDFs.
+Our team recommended the intelligent capture platform, Ephesoft Transact.
+Working with Example-corp’s existing scanners and multi-function printers, Ephesoft allowed operators to rapidly turn these business-critical pieces of paper into fully text searchable PDFs.
 Further, the system was able to automatically classify and extract relevant metadata from these documents.
 Using a concept called exception-based processing, instead of having to manually key in all of the information about a document, operators were only asked to review and validate the information for which the system’s confidence threshold had not been met.
 This allows an operator to process at a much quicker rate than they would using more traditional scanning solutions.

-Step 2: Make it Accessible
+Step 2: Make Oil & Gas Pipeline Data Accessible

-Further, by leveraging the Alfresco API, E-corp was able to integrate the system with their Geographic Information System (GIS) so that auditors could literally point at a piece of the pipeline within the GIS, an engineer could click “get documents,” and Alfresco would serve up the relevant documentation that proved the MAOP and operating pressure of the pipeline.
-Our ECM team’s solution empowered E-corp to rapidly respond to auditors by procuring delivering requested pipe and infrastructure data at the stroke of a few keys.
+Further, by leveraging the Alfresco API, Example-corp was able to integrate the system with their Geographic Information System (GIS) so that auditors could literally point at a piece of the pipeline within the GIS, an engineer could click “get documents,” and Alfresco would serve up the relevant documentation that provided the MAOP and operating pressure of the pipeline.
+Our ECM team’s solution empowered Example-corp to rapidly respond to auditors by procuring and delivering the requested pipe and infrastructure data at the stroke of a few keys.

-Your organization’s documentation needs might not be this technical, and you might not be facing quite the financial penalties that threatened E-corp, but the time, expense, frustration, and potential risk of poor content management is real for every company.
+Your organization’s documentation needs might not be this technical, and you might not be facing quite the financial penalties that threatened Example-corp, but the time, expense, frustration, and potential risk of poor content management is real for every company.
 If you’re looking to streamline your content management processes, we can help.
 Contact us to start a conversation.
 We’re here for you!